SWE443-TeamRed/open-bank/kanban/InProcess/Create_Database_Class.md

 Log entries (who worked when and how long on this):

 Daniel Krinke
- - Added Class Database to the model (30 Minutes)
+ - Added Class Database to the model (1 hour)
 	- With method addAccounts(Account account) returns boolean
 	- With method addTransactions(Transaction account) returns boolean
 	- With method searchForAccounts(String userId) returns Account
 	- With method searchForTransaction(String userId) returns Transaction
+	- Added more implementation to add/search functions -Established test cases to aid in further development